aadam-ali/second-brain/public/What is a container.md

+---
-# What is a container?
+title: What is a container?
+---
 A container is a standard package of software that contains all necessary application code (or an application binary), runtimes, dependencies, and configuration files to run said application.